omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To change a module parameter, right-click on it and select the :guilabel:`Parameters` menu item from the context menu.
-The dialog allows you to add or remove module parameters or assign value to them.
+The dialog allows you to add or remove module parameters or assign values to them.

 .. figure:: pictures/NED-Parameters.png
    :width: 50%